ist356/assignment-01-avallenn/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+Overall this was a good review for me as I was able to practice my if loops through the debugging process.
+The only thing I forgot how to do, which I had to look up, was how to identify whether a number is odd or even, but I will now remember that I need to divide it by 2 and have a reminder of 0 for it to be even, and every other number will be odd.